Breakfast: Eating Healthy On The Run

 For many of us, breakfast is something quick we grab as we're running out the door, or maybe even a meal we skip completely.
 It's easy to grab a packaged bar from the cupboard when we're in a rush, or think we'll make up for it at lunch.
 But oftentimes, packaged foods have added sugars and unhealthy fats, and won't keep you full and energized until lunch.
 Here are some homemade breakfast options that are better for you, and easy to make.

 • Instant oatmeal is a great option that's a quick whole grain and will keep you full.
 Buy packets at the store and make them at work using hot water from the coffee maker.
 Just be sure to compare labels and pick flavors low in added sugars.
+For a gluten-free option try overnight sorgum (like overnight oats).

 Basic Berry Smoothie Recipe